 In 2006 research at Tate was formalised when the organisation applied and secured status as one of the Arts and Humanities Research Council’s new Independent Research Organisations (IROs; an AHRC strategy for supporting and sustaining research in museums, galleries, libraries and archives).42 As a result a new Research department was created at Tate in 2007.43 One of the first projects to be initiated was Tate Encounters: Britishness and Visual Culture,44 led by Andrew Dewdney, David Dibosa and Victoria Walsh.
 Based in the context of Tate Britain and the Public Programmes division, the project drew on ethnographic research to address the ‘art museum’s relationship to global migration and the new media ecologies’.45 In Tate Encounters the term ‘transnational’ was used as a way to capture the effects of global migration and digital circulation on historic notions of national and international borders.
 Co-investigator on the project David Dibosa was also a founding member of the Research Centre for Transnational Art, Identity and Nation (TrAIN) at the University of the Arts London, founded in 2004, which applies transnational as ‘a definition of cultural interaction that does not automatically presuppose unequal power relationships.
 Traditional theories, such as Edward Said’s Orientalism (1978), often focussed on an East/West dichotomy.
 This was a new approach with transnational providing a model which was more flexible than national or international, and where borders are both porous and complex.’46 In 2017 TrAIN held a conference in partnership with Tate Research Centre: Asia called ‘Transnational Cities: Tokyo and London’ (29–30 September 2017) in which the transnational was explored.
 In 2019 Hyundai Tate Research Centre: Transnational was launched and the notion of transnational exchange is now impacting acquisitions and programmes.47 Tate has been reshaped by the transnational (something that has one foot in museum-based research), but can we explore where the transnational impacts decision making and retrospective critique of Tate’s historical catalogue texts, and in what way this might affect the mediation of liveness and life in the collection.

 Tate has been collecting live art since 2005.
 The first live artwork to be acquired in 2005 was Roman Ondak’s Good Feelings in Good Times 2003 (Tate T11940), followed in 2005 by Tino Sehgal’s This is propaganda 2003 (Tate T12057).
-Gradually this area of practice has become a priority for the collection and its displays: Tate now has the largest collection of live and performance works in the UK and in 2019 launched a Performance Activation Fund in order to ‘bring to life’ the performance works in the collection.48 Tate’s ability to show and collect live art has been made possible thanks to expertise in the curatorial department and has built on the establishment of a time-based media department.
-As Pip Laurenson, Head of Collection Care Research at Tate, outlines in her doctoral thesis, Tate first appointed a dedicated conservator of time-based media (within Sculpture Conservation) in 1996; in 2019 the department has fourteen members of staff.49 Laurenson aligns her appointment as Sculpture Conservator for Electronic Media in 1996 to the increase of time-based media works, mostly video installation, coming into the collection in the 1990s.
+Gradually this area of practice has become a priority for the collection and its displays: Tate now has the largest collection of live and performance works in the UK and in 2019 launched a Performance Activation Fund in order to ‘bring to life’ the performance works in the collection.48 Tate’s ability to show, collect and care for live art has been made possible thanks to expertise in the curatorial department and has built on the establishment and growth of time-based media conservation at Tate.
+As Pip Laurenson, Head of Collection Care Research at Tate, outlines in her doctoral thesis, Tate first appointed a dedicated conservator of time-based media (within Sculpture Conservation) in 1996.49 Laurenson aligns her appointment as Sculpture Conservator for Electronic Media in 1996 to the increase of time-based media works, mostly video installation, coming into the collection in the 1990s.
 These were ‘almost exclusively editioned and unique works and being sold via the gallery system to Tate’50 and were ‘already demanding high prices’.51 Because of this, the same level of care and attention given to other works in the collection was needed for time-based media works.
-While such large changes – the moment the first live artwork came into Tate’s collection, or the start of the time-based media department with an appointment in 1996 – are critical junctures, I want to suggest that we also explore the more subtle, incremental and discontinuous changes.
+Today, the time-based media conservation team is one of six teams in the Conservation department and has fourteen members of staff.
+The development of this team, led by Louise Lawson, was a conservation response to the shifts in curatorial and collecting practice as well as to the new possibilities for display afforded by changes to Tate sites in 2000 and 2016.52 While such large changes – the moment the first live artwork came into Tate’s collection, or the start of the time-based media department with an appointment in 1996 – are critical junctures, I want to suggest that we also explore the more subtle, incremental and discontinuous changes.

-Political scientist Kathleen Thelen describes how critical junctures entice as turning points, as moments of innovation or transformation, but they can also obscure more subtle adjustments that take place over a longer period of time.52 Such moments of innovation at Tate include the establishment of the Modern Art department in 1964, or the change in approaches to display in 1990.
+Political scientist Kathleen Thelen describes how critical junctures entice as turning points, as moments of innovation or transformation, but they can also obscure more subtle adjustments that take place over a longer period of time.53 Such moments of innovation at Tate include the establishment of the Modern Art department in 1964, or the change in approaches to display in 1990.
 Soon after arriving as Director in 1989 Nicolas Serota decided to renovate the galleries, reorganise staff and rehang the collection.
-Past, Present, Future (1990) was the first rehang of the collection and introduced new annual changes to the display.53 What Catherine Wood sees as the ‘eventisation’ of the museum54 indicated, according to art historian Frances Spalding, a new commitment to contemporary art and a ‘desire to unsettle or destroy the assumption of an institutional review’.55 The opening of Tate Modern in 2000 is certainly a critical juncture, as is the opening of the Blavatnik building in 2016.
-These both afforded shifts in the curatorial approach to the collection,56 as did the re-display of the collection in 2006, which retained the sequence of themes,57 while replacing the ‘single, institutionally authored history’ with ‘different viewpoints and different framing devices, both in the works and in their dispositions and presentation’, aiming to reflect ‘on history from the present day’.58
+Past, Present, Future (1990) was the first rehang of the collection and introduced new annual changes to the display.54 What Catherine Wood sees as the ‘eventisation’ of the museum55 indicated, according to art historian Frances Spalding, a new commitment to contemporary art and a ‘desire to unsettle or destroy the assumption of an institutional review’.56 The opening of Tate Modern in 2000 is certainly a critical juncture, as is the opening of the Blavatnik building in 2016.
+These both afforded shifts in the curatorial and collection care-based approaches to the collection,57 as did the re-display of the collection in 2006, which retained the sequence of themes,58 while replacing the ‘single, institutionally authored history’ with ‘different viewpoints and different framing devices, both in the works and in their dispositions and presentation’, aiming to reflect ‘on history from the present day’.59

-These changes appear in histories of Tate as well as in art historical narratives.59 According to Thelen, an alternative approach might be to analyse change and evolution in institutions through ‘feedback mechanisms’ as well as the frameworks to which an institution frequently returns.60 Thelen suggests that ‘feedback processes that sustain [institutions] will provide insights into what aspects for institutions are renegotiable and under what conditions’ as well as what aspects are not renegotiable ‘and under what conditions’.61 By exploring feedback processes and continual returns taking place in an institution, we can analyse ‘what disrupts this and opens up possibilities for change’.62 According to Thelen, change can take place when new processes or arrangements within an institution are layered onto pre-existing structures,63 or when ‘institutions designed with one set of goals in mind are redirected’ and converted ‘to other ends’.64 As Thelen points out, a framework of ‘conversion’ and ‘layering’ enables exploration into the way agencies that were previously excluded might have in fact been incorporated into ‘a pre-existing institutional framework’.65 In particular, and with relevance for Tate, we could analyse the changes that are or were ‘unfolding on the periphery’.66
+These changes appear in histories of Tate as well as in art historical narratives.60 According to Thelen, an alternative approach might be to analyse change and evolution in institutions through ‘feedback mechanisms’ as well as the frameworks to which an institution frequently returns.61 Thelen suggests that ‘feedback processes that sustain [institutions] will provide insights into what aspects for institutions are renegotiable and under what conditions’ as well as what aspects are not renegotiable ‘and under what conditions’.62 By exploring feedback processes and continual returns taking place in an institution, we can analyse ‘what disrupts this and opens up possibilities for change’.63 According to Thelen, change can take place when new processes or arrangements within an institution are layered onto pre-existing structures,64 or when ‘institutions designed with one set of goals in mind are redirected’ and converted ‘to other ends’.65 As Thelen points out, a framework of ‘conversion’ and ‘layering’ enables exploration into the way agencies that were previously excluded might have in fact been incorporated into ‘a pre-existing institutional framework’.66 In particular, and with relevance for Tate, we could analyse the changes that are or were ‘unfolding on the periphery’.67

 So far in my research into the nature of liveness in Tate’s collection histories, it appears that play, disruption and informality are key agents of change in programming and infrastructure.
 Where there is a gap in programming there is potential to try something different; where there is a lack of knowledge around artistic practice, there are opportunities for less established members of a team to be given more autonomy.
 A perfect example is the net art works commissioned by Tate between 2000 and 2011 – a project that was led by the new Digital Programmes team, rather than the curatorial department.
 A lack of general knowledge about digital practice, combined with a curatorial focus on launching the new displays at Tate Modern, meant that the commissions could be spearheaded by a smaller department with more nomadic flexibility; this arguably enabled artists to take greater risks.
 Through this project, using the net art commissions as one example, I ask: what are the roles of informality, risk, disruption and play in creating change, and how can we describe the moment just before practices become formalised?
 Below, I give four examples of responses to gaps in the exhibition schedule and gaps in knowledge and then analyse these, applying theories of institutional change.